-GNATtest - Unit Test Harness Generator
+GNATtest - Unit Test-Harness Generator

-GNATtest is a valuable tool for developing all kinds of software, whether host-based or embedded, across the entire spectrum of application domains, and fits in smoothly with modern development approaches such as agile methods.
-It is especially valuable in systems requiring high levels of reliability, safety, and/or security, as it simplifies the effort required to implement test procedures that meet the objectives of certification standards such as DO-178B and DO-178C.
+GNATtest is a valuable tool for all kinds of software, whether host-based or embedded, across the entire spectrum of application domains, and fits in smoothly with modern development approaches such as agile methods.
+It is especially valuable in systems requiring high levels of reliability, safety, and/or security, since it simplifies the effort required to implement test procedures that meet the objectives of certification standards such as DO-178B and DO-178C.
 These standards emphasize requirements-based testing as a critical part of the software verification process.
 Since individual subprograms often directly implement low-level requirements, the test harness and skeletons generated by GNATtest can become an immediate part of the application’s certification evidence.
 When combined with a coverage technology such as GNATcoverage, GNATtest offers a unique solution for verifying embedded Ada software.

 For those using the more advanced features of the Ada language, GNATtest handles object-oriented programs and can help verify local subtype consistency (known as the Liskov Substitution Principle) as required by one of the new objectives of the DO-178C’s supplement on Object-Oriented Technology and Related Techniques (DO-332).
 GNATtest also takes advantage of Ada 2012's contract-based programming features, including preconditions, postconditions and invariants.

 GNATtest supports all versions of Ada and all target configurations.
 It is based on and complements the AUnit technology.